27escape/App-Basis-ConvertText2/README.md

 * The label must be uppercase and immediately followed by a colon ':'
 * Separate the first line of the paragraph from the label by a single space.
+* Title is the name of the admonition, unless specified - see below

 And here is the generated Admonition

 WARNING: Something could go wrong if you do not follow the rules

+Titles may be included in admonitions, add them in within brackets, note that there are no spaces between the admonition name and the colon.

+    NOTE(title for note): Something could go wrong if you do not follow the rules

+And here is an example with a title

+NOTE(title for note): Something could go wrong if you do not follow the rules

 All the Admonitions have associated icons.